Father John Broderick

 Father John Broderick was not a Diocese of Scranton priest.
 He was ordained in the Diocese of Syracuse in 1954.
 According to media reports, in 2008, he was arrested in Nicolville, New York (part of the Diocese of Albany) and charged with abuse of four children from one family in 2007.
 Broderick spent one weekend a month with the family, who lived in rural western Montgomery County, from December 2006 to May 2007.

 Broderick conducted traditional Catholic rituals and said traditional Catholic Masses with the family and several other families with similar values despite not being assigned to the Diocese he was ministering in.

 Broderick’s privileges were removed in 2008 for “incidents unrelated to sexual abuse,” according to the Diocese of Syracuse.

-This year, Broderick ended up in the Diocese of Scranton’s list of credibly accused priests and he was permanently removed from ministry.
+In 2018, Broderick was included in the Diocese of Scranton’s list of credibly accused priests.
+He was permanently removed from ministry.

 Broderick’s current whereabouts are unknown.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Scranton.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Scranton may have legal options, but filing deadlines will apply so do not delay in reaching out to us.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in Pennsylvania and nationwide.
 We can help.

 Contact us at (888) 283-9922 or firstname.lastname@example.org to discuss your options today.